paulmooreparks/Xfer/README.md

 ```

 #### Custom Type Converters with `IXferConverter`
-For complete control over how a specific type is handled, you can create a custom converter.
+For complete control over how a specific type is handled, you may create a custom converter.
 This is useful for types that don't map well to standard object serialization or for creating a more compact representation.

 **Example: A custom converter for a `Person` class**